Scotland Yard: Victoria Embankment

-The original building at 4 Whitehall Place still has a rear entrance on Great Scotland Yard.
-Stables for some of the mounted branch are still located at 7 Great Scotland Yard, across the street from the first headquarters.

 10 Broadway

-The headquarters of the Metropolitan Police were moved to 8-10 Broadway in 1967, in a new building constructed on a site that also bordered onto Victoria Street.
+The headquarters of the Metropolitan Police were moved to 8–10 Broadway in 1967, in a new building constructed on a site that also bordered onto Victoria Street.

 In 2008, the Metropolitan Police Authority (MPA) bought the freehold of 10 Broadway for around £120 million.

 10 Broadway was sold to the Abu Dhabi Financial Group in December 2014 for £370 million, and redevelopment plans for a six-building, mixed-use development were approved in February 2016.
 Ownership was officially passed from the MPA to the Abu Dhabi Financial Group when the relocation was completed on 31 October 2016; the building began demolition later that year.

 Current location

-In May 2013 the Metropolitan Police confirmed that the New Scotland Yard building on Broadway would be sold and the force's headquarters would be moved back to the Curtis Green Building on the Victoria Embankment.
+In May 2013, the Metropolitan Police confirmed that the New Scotland Yard building on Broadway would be sold and the force's headquarters would be moved back to the Curtis Green Building on the Victoria Embankment.
 A competition was announced for architects to redesign the building prior to the Metropolitan Police moving to it in 2015.
 This building previously housed the Territorial Policing headquarters and is adjacent to the original New Scotland Yard (Norman Shaw North Building).

-In December 2015 construction work on the exterior of the Curtis Green building was completed.
+In December 2015, construction work on the exterior of the Curtis Green building was completed.
 On 31 October 2016, the Metropolitan Police staff left the building at 10 Broadway and moved to their new headquarters.
 The new New Scotland Yard building was to have been opened by Queen Elizabeth II on 23 March 2017, but that same day it was announced that the Royal opening would be postponed, due to the preceding day's terrorist attack at Westminster.
 The opening was re-arranged for 13 July 2017.
 Like all three of its predecessors it houses the Met's Crime Museum (formerly known as the Black Museum), founded in 1874, a collection of criminal memorabilia not open to the public.